Resurrection (1931 English-language film)

 Resurrection is a 1931 American Pre-Code English-language adaptation of the 1899 Leo Tolstoy novel Resurrection produced by Universal Studios.
 It was an all-talking version.

 The film starred John Boles as well as Lupe Vélez.

 It was directed by Edwin Carewe, who had also directed the previous 1927 silent adaptation.

 A Spanish language version, Resurrección was also made in the same year by Universal Studios., John Boles and Lupe Vélez also starred in the Spanish-language version.

+Plot

+Country girl Katusha is seduced and abandoned by Prince Nekludov who, years later, finds himself on a jury trying the same Katusha for a crime to which he now realizes that his actions drove her.
+He follows her to imprisonment in Siberia, intent on redeeming her and himself as well.

 Cast

 English version

 The cast list is as follows: